oemof/oemof-solph/README.rst

 Documentation
 =============
 The `oemof.solph documentation <https://oemof-solph.readthedocs.io/>`_ is powered by readthedocs.
 Use the `project site <http://readthedocs.org/projects/oemof>`_ of oemof.solph to choose the version of the documentation.
 Go to the `download page <http://readthedocs.org/projects/oemof/downloads/>`_ to download different versions and formats (pdf, html, epub) of the documentation.

-If you have questions regarding the use of oemof you can visit the forum at: `https://forum.openmod-initiative.org/tags/c/qa/oemof` and open a new thread if your questions hasn't been already answered.

 .. _installation_label: